 Another important consideration is the quality of coverage.
 It seems logical that the best and/or most experienced sell side analysts cover stocks that would command the most attention-those with large asset bases.
 Naturally, these are large cap companies.
-Conversely, an obscure small cap company is more likely to be covered by a freshly-minted graduate, if it is covered at all.
-Consequently, the vast difference between the sell side coverage of large caps and small caps from Chart 2 is actually understated.
+Conversely, an obscure small cap company is more likely to be covered by a freshly minted graduate, if it is covered at all.
+Consequently, the vast difference between the sell side coverage of large caps and small caps from Chart 2 is understated.

 Chart 3 dissects the small cap market further.
-It replicates Chart 1, but isolates just the 3,476 small cap companies.
-Similar to the overall equity market, the number of stocks, i.e. opportunities, is significantly greater farther down the cap spectrum-nearly 60% of small cap stocks have a market cap below \$1 billion.
+It replicates Chart 1 but isolates just the 4,212 small cap companies.
+The number of stocks, i.e. opportunities, is significantly greater farther down the cap spectrum-nearly 70% of small cap stocks have a market cap below \$1 billion.

-Chart 3: Number of Publicly Traded Equities in the US As of December 2018, small caps only
+Chart 3: Number of Publicly Traded Equities in the US As of June 2020, small caps only

 Chart 4 highlights the sell side coverage of the different market cap ranges within small cap, essentially replicating Chart 2 but isolating just the small cap market.
-The average sell side coverage is between 6 and 7 for the 1,427 small caps stocks with a market cap above \$1 billion.
-The average sell side coverage is 3 for the 2,049 stocks with a market cap below \$1 billion.
+The average sell side coverage is between 6 and 7 for the 1,279 small caps stocks with a market cap above \$1 billion.
+The average sell side coverage is 2 for the 2,933 stocks with a market cap below \$1 billion.

-Chart 4: Average Number of Sell Side Ratings by Market Cap As of December 2018, small caps only
+Chart 4: Average Number of Sell Side Ratings by Mkt Cap As of June 2020, small caps only

 Chart 5 shows small cap stocks above \$1 billion in market cap on the left, and small cap stocks below \$1 billion on the right.
-More than half of the stocks above \$1 billion have at least 5 sell side analysts covering the stock; more than half of the stocks below \$1 billion, however, have 2, 1, or zero analysts covering the stock.
+More than half of the stocks above \$1 billion have at least 5 sell side analysts covering the stock; more than two-thirds of the stocks below \$1 billion, however, have 2, 1, or zero analysts covering the stock.

-Chart 5: Small Cap Sell Side Coverage As of December 2018
+Chart 5: Small Cap Sell Side Coverage As of June 2020

 Buy side analysts, or research analysts of money managers that invest client assets, appear to be similarly biased toward larger cap coverage, presumably for similar reasons.
-Buy side data is less easy to come by, but active small cap managers demonstrate a clear bias toward the larger stocks within small cap. eVestment provides data on more than 300 active small cap strategies as of December 31, 2018.
-More than 75% of these managers had a weighted average market cap that exceeded the Russell 2000 Index, averaging 36% higher than the index.
-On an asset weighted basis, these managers had a weighted average market that was 72% higher than the index, indicating that the larger the manager, the larger the market cap bias.
+Buy side data is less easy to come by, but active small cap managers demonstrate a clear bias toward the larger stocks within small cap. eVestment provides data on more than 300 active small cap strategies as of June 30, 2020.
+More than 80% of these managers had a weighted average market cap that exceeded the Russell 2000 Index; these managers exceeded the index by a massive 85%, on average (i.e. nearly double that of the index).
+On an asset weighted basis, these managers had a weighted average market that was 3 times higher than the index, indicating that the larger the manager, the larger the market cap bias.